 5. Vintage Year

 Private equity is a complex space, and these are just a few of the key considerations to keep in mind.
-When it comes to private equity, one of the most common situations that investors face is when a friend or family member makes a recommendation regarding a new start-up company or an exclusive private deal, and says that it’s simply “too great to miss”.
+When it comes to private equity, one of the most common situations investors face is when a friend or family member makes a recommendation regarding a new start-up company or an exclusive private deal, saying that it’s simply “too great to miss.”